 Benintendi, Vazquez homer; Red Sox cruise past Tigers, 7-1

-BOSTON (AP) — Andrew Benintendi and Christian Vazquez each hit a solo homer and had an RBI double to back a strong start by Eduardo Rodriguez, carrying the Boston Red Sox to a 7-1 win over the Detroit Tigers on Wednesday night.
+Andrew Benintendi and Christian Vazquez each hit a solo homer and had an RBI double to back another strong start by Rodriguez, carrying the Red Sox to a 7-1 win over the Detroit Tigers on Wednesday night.

 Xander Bogaerts added a two-run double during a four-run third inning for the Red Sox, who won their fourth straight game and improved their major league-best record to 43-19.

 Boston is now 11-1 in his starts this season.

 “I like it, I love it, the way they’ve been hitting every time I go out there,” he said.
 “I just tried to keep the game (close) where they could score runs because I know it’s going to happen.”